w3c/alreq/README.md

 ### Participate
 You can participate in the task force work at various levels.
 In order of increasing commitment, these include Follower, Contributor, Participant, Editor, and Chair.
 [Find your level](https://github.com/w3c/i18n-activity/wiki/Layout-task-force-roles).

 **To just follow the work:** Rather than 'Watch' this repository, subscribe to the [public-i18n-arabic](https://lists.w3.org/Archives/Public/public-i18n-arabic/) mailing list.
 That list is notified (no more than once a day, and in digest form), about changes to issues in this repository, but also about other W3C Working Group issues related to the Arabic writing systems.
-(Please use github issues rather than the mailing list to send feedback.)

 **To contribute content:** All contributors should read and agree with [CONTRIBUTING.md](CONTRIBUTING.md).